MattFryer/Qlik-UltraEdit/README.md

 # Qlik Language Definition for UltraEdit

-**Note: Due to a lack of end user interest, this project no longer being updated.
-Should you wish to provide updates, pull requests will still be accepted.**
+**Note: Due to a lack of end user interest, this project no longer being maintained.
+Should you wish to provide updates, pull requests will still be reviewed and accepted.**

 The Qlik Custom Language Definition for UltraEdit gives basic syntax highlighting and auto-completion when working with QlikView and Qlik Sense script files in UltraEdit.